 - Effect of Temperature on Amylase activity

-Molecular weights of amine picrates, sugars and many aldehyde and ketone compounds have been determined by this method.
+Molecular weights of amine picrates, sugars and much aldehyde and ketone compounds have been determined by this method.
 Molecular weights of only small molecules may be determined by this method.

-- Study of Cis-Trans Isomerism: Geometrical isomers differ in the spatial arrangement of groups about a plane, the absorption spectra of the isomers also differs.
+- Study of Cis-Trans Isomerism: Geometrical isomers differ in the spatial arrangement of groups about a plane.
+The absorption spectra of the isomers also differ.
 The trans-isomer is usually more elongated than its cis counterpart.
 Absorption spectrometry can be utilized to study Cis-Trans isomerism.

 Spectrophotometry (UV-VIS) has been used to study the following physiochemical phenomena: